 CERTIFICATION

-meets the permit exemption required engine is in compliance with the requ nition internal combustion engine identified in this completed registration form ments of paragraph 567 Iowa Administrative Code (IAC) 22.1(2)"r," and that this uirements of 40 CFR Part 60, Subpart JJJJ and 40 CFR Part 63, Subpart ZZZZ.
-This and belief formed after reasonable inquiry, and the statements and information and complete."
+"I certify that the stationary spark ignition internal combustion engine identified in this completed registration form meets the permit exemption requirements of paragraph 567 Iowa Administrative Code (IAC) 22.1(2)"r," and that this engine is in compliance with the requirements of 40 CFR Part 60, Subpart JJJJ and 40 CFR Part 63, Subpart ZZZZ.
+This certification is based on information and belief formed after reasonable inquiry, and the statements and information in the document are true, accurate, and complete."

-Signature Date Signed
+Signature Date Signed Print Name Title

-Print Name